opnsense/tools/README.md

     # make distfiles

-Compiled base and kernel sets can be prefetched from a mirror, while removing any previously available set:
+Compiled sets can be prefetched from a mirror, while removing any previously available set:

     # make prefetch-<option>[,...]
 VERSION=version.to.prefetch